Popular Searches

 December 1, 2021

-The Ministry Collaboratory @ Princeton (the Collaboratory) disseminates findings and creates resources emerging from Princeton Theological Seminary’s recently completed young adult innovation hub, The Zoe Project (2017-2021).
-Various strategies for young adult/congregational collaboration will be tested in 90 congregations clustered in 30 different communities.
-The Collaboratory will walk with these congregations in a collaborative process of ministry innovation with young adult partners.
-Meanwhile, we will also partner with various learning organizations to create strategic empathy and innovation tools to facilitate young adult/congregational collaboration around Spirit-led community change.
-Research gleaned from this project will observe ways in which congregations and young adults effectively work together to bless their communities.
-Also identified will be strategies and forms of support that seem most helpful to congregations and most empowering to young adults in forming relationships as they find creative ways to work together toward a goal both parties can point to as meaningful and perhaps even “sacred.”
+The Ministry Collaboratory @ Princeton shares insights and resources from The Zoe Project (2017-2021), Princeton Seminary’s young adult innovation hub.
+The Collaboratory will test strategies for young adult and congregational collaboration in 90 congregations across 30 communities.
+Staff will accompany these congregations through a shared process of ministry innovation with young adult partners.
+Next, the team will work with learning organizations to create empathy and innovation tools for Spirit-led community change.
+Research from this project will examine how congregations and young adults work together to bless their communities.
+Importantly, the team will highlight support strategies that help congregations and empower young adults in forming sacred partnerships.

-The Collaboratory is managed by Kenda Creasy Dean, Mary D. Synnott Professor of Youth, Church, and Culture and faculty liaison to the Institute for Youth Ministry, with support from Abigail Rusert, director of program design and the Institute for Youth Ministry.
-The Institute for Youth Ministry will house the ongoing work of the Collaboratory.
-This four-year initiative is funded by a grant from Lilly Endowment Inc.’s Young Adult Initiative.
+Kenda Creasy Dean manages the Collaboratory as the Mary D. Synnott Professor of Youth, Church, and Culture.
+She works with Abigail Rusert, director of program design and the Institute for Youth Ministry.
+The Institute for Youth Ministry will house the Collaboratory’s ongoing work.
+Lilly Endowment Inc.’s Young Adult Initiative funds this four-year project.